shaliulab/idoc_docs/docs/how-to-build/IR-Optogenetic-System.md

 ![LED-driver-board-V.01-IR-marker-connection.PNG](/assets/Images/LED-driver-board-V.01-IR-marker-connection.PNG)

-8. Place he LED driver board into the the center of the enclosure.
-Connect the power hook up wires to the left terminal blocks where the red socket must be connected to the positive while the black socket must be connected to the GND.
+8. Place the LED driver board into the the center of the enclosure.
+Connect the power hook up wires to the left terminal blocks, where the red socket must be connected to the positive while the black socket must be connected to the GND.
-9. Then connect the middle wires of the toggle switch to the PWM screws terminal block .
+9. Then connect the middle wires of the toggle switch to the PWM screws terminal block.
 Where the red socket must connected to the PWM +ve while the black cable must connected to the GND.
 10. Mount the board to the center of the enclosure with four M3 screws at each corner.

 ![LED-driver-board-V.01-cable-connection-mounting.PNG](/assets/Images/LED-driver-board-V.01-cable-connection-mounting.PNG)